beeware/paying-the-piper/README.md

 New models for funding FOSS development are clearly needed.
 The purpose of this project is to collect and discuss ideas for new funding models, in the hope that as a community of software developers, we can solve this problem, and see less of our friends and colleagues burn out in front of us.

+## What this project isn't

+There are lots of ideas out there already about open source development on the small scale.
+20% time, [The Two Day Manifesto](http://twodaymanifesto.com), and related ideas area all about employees finding small pieces of time inside their existing employment engagements to contribute to Open Source.
+These are all welcome contributions, but it's not the problem we're trying to solve here.

+In addition to lots of small contributions, there is a need for dedicated, full time attention.
+The larger the project, the bigger this need becomes.
+A large project (something like a web framework, or a programming language, or a widget toolkit) requires the dedicated attention of one person - or preferably more - to provide high level design guidance, to design and develop the huge features, and just keep the wheels turning for all the smaller contributions.
+Funding *these* individuals - full time, dedicated project management and contribution staff - is the problem that needs to be solved.

 ## How to contribute

 Please, before contributing, read our [Code Of Conduct](CODE_OF_CONDUCT.md).